raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 subsequent operations.
 If the server does not close the session then the client SHOULD continue to use that session for subsequent operations.

-### Server-Initiated Termination on Error
+## Server-Initiated Termination on Overload

-After sending an error response to a client, the server MAY close the session, or may allow the session to remain open.
-For error conditions that only affect the single operation in question, the server SHOULD return an error response to the client and leave the session open for further operations.
-For error conditions that are likely to make all operations unsuccessful in the immediate future, the server SHOULD return an error response to the client and then close the session by sending a Retry Delay request message, as described in
-{{delay}}.

-### Server Overload
+Apart from the cases where

+* Session Timer expire (see section..)
+* On error (see section..)
+* When under load (see below)

+a server MUST NOT close a session with a client, except in extraordinary error conditions.
+Closing the session is the client's responsibility, to be done at the client's discretion, when it so chooses.
+A server only closes a session under exceptional circumstances, such as when the server application software or underlying operating system is restarting, the server application terminated unexpectedly (perhaps due to a bug that makes it crash), or the server is undergoing maintenance procedures.
+When possible, a server SHOULD send a Retry Delay message informing the client of the reason for the session being closed, and allow the client five seconds to receive it before the server resorts to forcibly aborting the connection.

+## Retry Delay Operation TLV {#retry}

 There may be rare cases where a server is overloaded and wishes to shed load.
-If the server handles this by simply closing connections, the likely behaviour of clients is to detect this as a network failure, and reconnect.

-(DUPLICATE TEXT, MERGE WITH ABOVE)
 If a server is low on resources it MAY simply terminate a client connection with a TCP RST (or equivalent for other protocols).
-However, the likely behaviour of the client may be simply to reconnect immediately, putting more burden on the server.
-Therefore, a server SHOULD instead choose to shed client load by sending a Retry Delay message, as described above.
-Upon reception of the Termination TLV the client is expected to close the session, and if it does not then the server will abort the session five seconds later.
+However, the likely behaviour of the client may be simply to to treat this as a network failure and connect immediately, putting more burden on the server.
-(END)

-#### Retry Delay TLV

-To avoid this reconnection implosion, in this situation the server also sends a Retry Delay request message, with an RCODE of SERVFAIL, to inform the client of the overload situation.
+Therefore to avoid this reconnection implosion, a server SHOULD instead choose to shed client load by sending a Retry Delay request message, with an RCODE of SERVFAIL, to inform the client of the overload situation.
 After sending a Retry Delay request message, the server MUST NOT send any further messages on that session.

+After sending the Retry Delay request the server SHOULD allow the client five seconds to close the connection, and if the client has not closed the connection after five seconds then the server SHOULD abort the connection with a TCP RST (or equivalent for other protocols).

+Upon receipt of a Retry Delay request from the server, the client MUST make note of the reconnect delay for this server, and then immediately close the connection.
+This is to place the burden of TCP's TIME-WAIT state on the client.

+A Retry Delay request message MUST NOT be initiated by a client.
+If a server receives a Retry Delay request message this is an error and the server MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

+### Outstanding Operations

 At the moment a server chooses to initiate a Retry Delay request message there may be DNS requests already in flight from client to server on this